 On the editing side WordPress does a nice job of versioning, and offers that info to the blog owner as a way of perhaps undoing changes.

 But that information is only on the back end.
 I looked around for plugins but all I found were ones meant to clean up and to optimize the innards.

 And that is one of the core parts of wikis i that revisions are not only tracked, used to revert, but also made public (and even with notifications via that old ancient RSS).

 So blog posts have a hidden history.
 You can get an RSS feed on a single post, but it just offers a way to get the comments as feed items.

 And this is why (I think) what Mike is doing in SFW and the way versioning systems like github are interesting, because you have access to the entire writing process, not just the final, and a means of notification.
 Rather than a single entity in StateMode, it makes what we write/create become more live living, evolving entities.

 I am not about to say this is a different xMode in Mike’s view of the world and needs a third leg, but seems to be important in a system of information constructed of say parts or parts of parts.

 This most likely has zero significance, but has me thinking some on the choices of where I might create information that has a structure and a likelihood of changing over time.

 It has me thinking.

-The post "A Third Leg for StreamMode vs StateMode" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2014/10/third-leg-streammode-statemode/) on October 30, 2014.
+The post "A Third Leg for StreamMode vs StateMode" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2014/10/third-leg-streammode-statemode/) on October 30, 2014.